jamiemo/wp-stateless/README.md

 Deploy the latest WordPress from wordpress.org:

-`az webapp deploy --resource-group <resource group> --name <app service> --clean true --type zip --src-url https://wordpress.org/latest.zip`
+`az webapp deploy --resource-group <resource group> --name <app service> --type zip --src-url https://wordpress.org/latest.zip`

 You can now navigate to the website and complete the WordPress install process.